草榴社区

 • In the course of running any business, things happen that can generate negative and unwanted publicity.

-• A private school is a business. will have a huge impact on the future of your school.
+• A private school is a business.
+How you handle a crisis will have a huge impact on the future of your school.

 It's the head of school's worst nightmare to read a story about something that happened at his school.